antonislilis/roadcubeApi/README.md

 Make sure that you have the PostgreSQL installed.

 Create a database in the postgreSQL named "roadcube" or a name of your choice ( You can define this later in the .env file)

+###!!!
+In case that the filtering on search request sends an sql state error maybe you need to run in postgreSQL the following commands in console
+CREATE EXTENSION cube;

+CREATE EXTENSION earthdistance;

 ## Environment File